 Many students have already read some English literature and poems at school and probably also saw film adaptations of English books.

-In this Learning Circle, students will share tips on books, poems and movies and use their creativity by writing a short story.
-Participation will contribute to a greater vocabulary, but most of all: It’s fun to share the beauty of the English language with your global classmates!
+Participation will build a greater vocabulary and knowledge of famous literature, but most of all: It’s fun to share the beauty of the English language with your global classmates!

 (wiki in progress)